-FDA orders starker warnings on opioid painkillersSeptember 10th, 2013 in Medications /
+FDA orders starker warnings on opioid painkillersSeptember 10, 2013 in Medicine & Health / Medications

 The Food and Drug Administration is requiring stronger warning labels on prescription painkillers like OxyContin, in the government's latest attempt to reduce overdose deaths caused by the long-acting medications.